Rutherfords Punting

 PUNTS

-Punts are an ancient style of boat, wide flat-bottomed boats with straight ends.
-Punters propel and steer using a long pole (quant) by pushing against the bottom of a placid lake, fenland or low current river like the Cam.
-Punts were initially designed as work boats for a variety of trades such as fishing, catching wild fowl and reed-cutting in the fens and their use has expanded from there.
-Punts are still used as both work boats around the world whilst being pleasure boats since Edwardian times within the UK.
+Punts are an ancient style of boat.
+In appearance, they are wide, flat-bottomed boats with straight ends.
+Punters propel and steer using a long pole (quant) by pushing against the bottom of a placid lake, fenland or low-current river like the Cam.
+Punts were initially designed as work boats for a variety of trades such as fishing, catching wildfowl and reed-cutting in the fens, and their use has expanded from there.
+Punts are still used as work boats around the world, whilst they have been pleasure boats since Edwardian times within the UK.

 GONDOLAS

-In contrast, gondolas have been around since the 1400s and are built with a modified V bow (only part flat bottom). .
-They are rowed with an oar by Gondoliers through Venice’s canal networks since the 15th and 16th Centuries.
-They are more similar to a large narrow canoe in design.
-These Italian boats are exquisite and they are expensive to build.
-Gondolas are also now found in Australia as pleasure craft.
+In contrast, gondolas have been around since the 1400s and are built with a modified V bow (only part flat bottom).
+They have been rowed with an oar by Gondoliers through Venice's canal networks since the 15th and 16th Centuries.
+They are more similar to a large, narrow canoe in design.
+These Italian boats are exquisite but also expensive to build.
+Gondolas are now found in other countries, such as Australia, as pleasure crafts.

-Another important difference is that gondolas use a small electric motor, each boat is set at the same speed and the gondoliers use the motors in the same places on the tours to ensure that the flow of traffic is more manageable.
-This limits the strain on the gondoliers body and also minimises incidents of tendonitis - something that is a shared risk with punting.
-When boarding your gondola, you’ll spot the charge port on the side of the step and the buttons on the deck, which are stepped on to operate the motor (one forward and one backward).
+Other important differences are that gondolas use a small electric motor, each boat is set at the same speed, and the gondoliers use the motors in the same places on the tours to ensure that the flow of traffic is more manageable.
+This limits the strain on the gondolier's body and also minimises incidents of tendonitis - something that is a shared risk with punting.
+When boarding your gondola, you'll spot the charge port on the side of the step and the buttons on the deck, which are stepped on to operate the motor (one forward and one backward).

 WHAT IS THE BEST TIME OF DAY TO GO PUNTING?